fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ### Exercises 9.10.-9.11.

-Simillarly to Ilari's flight service, we do not use a real database in our app but instead use hardcoded data, that is in the files [diagnoses.json](https://github.com/fullstack-hy2020/misc/blob/master/diagnoses.json) and [patients.json](https://github.com/fullstack-hy2020/misc/blob/master/patients.json).
+Similarly to Ilari's flight service, we do not use a real database in our app but instead use hardcoded data, that is in the files [diagnoses.json](https://github.com/fullstack-hy2020/misc/blob/master/diagnoses.json) and [patients.json](https://github.com/fullstack-hy2020/misc/blob/master/patients.json).
 Get the files and store those into a directory called <i>data</i> under your project.
 All data modification can be done in runtime memory, so during this part it is <i>not necessary to write to a file</i>.

 #### 9.10: Patientor backend, step3

 Create a type <i>Diagnose</i> and use it to create endpoint <i>/api/diagnoses</i> for fetching all diagnoses with HTTP GET.

-Structure your code properly by using meaninfully named directories and files.
+Structure your code properly by using meaningfully named directories and files.

 **Note** that <i>diagnoses</i> may or may not contain the field <i>latin</i>.
 You might want to use [optional properties](https://www.typescriptlang.org/docs/handbook/interfaces.html#optional-properties) in the type definition.